-Training yourself to think in such a way that you can turn life events to your advantage, such as not being a failure but a survivor… it’s a different mindset.
-It’s about having specific scripts that you can use to help train and develop your self to make the most of your own potential.
+Training yourself to think in such a way that you can turn life events to your advantage.
+It’s about having specific scripts that you can use to help train and develop yourself to make the most of your own potential.
 What matters is maximising your potential relative to what you want to do in your life.

 Resilience is very closely linked to the management of stress and we know that stress is one of the big problems for us in life.
-Some stress is good but it becomes problematical when the hormone cortisol, starts to kick in and we are not able to process it fast enough, producing a physiological response in our body.
+Some stress is good but it becomes problematical when the hormone cortisol, starts to kick in and we are not able to process it fast enough so it produces a physiological response in our body.

 Resilience enables us to ask: How do we manage our stress?
 How do we get in control of ourselves, our emotions and thoughts, so we can be the best that we can be?
 Building resilience allows us to bounce back quicker from failure and make more affective choices to improve ourselves when things start getting tough.

-R Regulation, our ability to know ourselves and our ability to do something about that self awareness.
+R for Regulation – our ability to know ourselves and our ability to do something about that self awareness.
 If you can’t chose how you feel, you will very rarely feel the way you want to.
-You need to be able to separate out what a feeling is, an emotion, a mindset, and attitude…. so that we can make the right choices.
+You need to be able to separate out what a feeling is, an emotion, a mindset, and attitude so that we can make the right choices.
 It’s really easy to feel great every day if you know how to, which is very important.

-O Optimism, which is linked to confidence.
+O for Optimism – this is linked to confidence.
 An optimistic and confident person is a good person to have around you.
 You gain confidence by being good at what you do and building confidence over a period of time.

-P Purpose, the why am I doing what I am doing.
+P for Purpose – the why am I doing what I am doing.
 Do I have a sense of purpose?
 Do I know where I am going (future focus) and am I clear on what I am trying to do?
 Something is worth doing if it makes sense to you.
-The framework of having a vision/mission/objective/strategy/tactics has served us in economics for many years, but many companies and individuals seem to have lost that vision.
+The framework of having a vision/mission/objective/strategy/tactics, has served us in economics for many years, but many companies and individuals seem to have lost that vision.